Who we are

 What this means for you

 What does this mean for you?
 Most importantly, you're always welcome at St. Pats.
-We're saving a seat for you, once we can gather again.
+We're saving a seat for you.
 Wherever you're at in your faith journey, you'll always be accepted as part of the St. Pats family.

 Beyond that, if you're ready to find out more, click here.
 If you have a prayer request, click here.
-Or if you'd simply like to get in touch with a person on our team directly, click the button below.
+If you're looking for a specific person, you can check out our staff page.
+If you're unsure who to talk to or you'd simply like to get in touch with a person on our team, click the button below or email us at firstname.lastname@example.org.